The Generation-Recognition Asymmetry: Six Dimensions of a Fundamental Divide in Formal Language Theory: Six Dimensions of the Asymmetry

 \subsection{D2 --- Ambiguity Asymmetry}

-\textbf{Thesis.} Generation is a \emph{function}: given \(G\) and a complete derivation schedule \(d\), the output \(w = \text{gen}(G, d)\) is uniquely determined.
+\textbf{Thesis.} Generation is a \emph{function}: given \(G\) and a complete \textbf{derivation sequence} \(d\), the output \(w = \text{gen}(G, d)\) is uniquely determined.
 Parsing is a \emph{relation}: given \(G\) and a string \(w\), the set of valid structural descriptions \(\text{parse}(G, w) = \{t_1, \ldots, t_k\}\) may contain zero, one, or exponentially many elements.
-The fundamental asymmetry is between a function (single-valued) and a relation (set-valued).
-For certain languages, this set-valuedness is \emph{inherent} --- no grammar can eliminate it.
+The fundamental asymmetry rests on the \textbf{differential informativeness of the input} to the two operations: the generator receives (grammar + complete derivation), an input that fixes the output; the parser receives only (grammar + string), a strictly less informative input that does not suffice to fix the tree.
+The multivaluedness of parsing therefore reflects the underdetermination of its input, not an intrinsic property of the recognition operation.
+For certain languages, this multivaluedness is nonetheless \emph{inherent} --- no grammar can eliminate it, even assuming a maximally informative input.

 \textbf{Formal argument.} For the generation function:

 where \(D\) is the set of complete derivation sequences.
 For a fixed \(d\), the output \(w\) is unique: \(\text{gen}\) is a function.

 Note that \(\text{gen}\) is not injective in the interesting direction: distinct derivations \(d_1 \neq d_2\) may produce the same string \(w\) (e.g., leftmost and rightmost derivations of the same tree).
 The generation mapping \(D \to \Sigma^*\) is surjective onto \(L(G)\) but not injective --- multiple derivation paths converge to the same surface form.